AD | These project is in collaboration with Gorilla Glue, but all opinions are my own.

-I’m always on the lookout for creative ideas for repurposed planters.
-The things I’ve turned into planters before have included tin cans, pallets and crockery.
+I’m always on the lookout for creative ideas for upcycled planters.
+The things I’ve turned into planters before have included tin cans, pallets, plastic bottles and crockery.

-Last week I scoured my local junk and charity shops to collect a range of things to repurpose into succulent planters.
-(Car boot sales would be a good source too!).
-I ended up with an eclectic mixture of candlesticks, glasses and bowls to make the DIY planters from.
+Last week, I scoured my local junk and charity shops to collect a range of things to repurpose into succulent planters.
+(Car boot sales would be a good source, too!).
+I ended up with an eclectic mixture of candlesticks, glasses and bowls to make the DIY planters.

 To make upcycled tall planters, I stuck candlesticks to bowls.
-This was a case of gluing various combinations of metal, glass and porcelain together.
+This was a case of glueing various metal, glass and porcelain combinations.
 For this task, I used Gorilla Contact Adhesive Clear.

-I’m a big fan of rainbows in home decor, and it was pride month.
-So this was the inspiration for the bright colourful rainbow theme of the repurposed planters.
+I’m a big fan of rainbows in home decor; it was pride month.
+So, this was the inspiration for the bright, colourful rainbow theme of the repurposed planters.

-The hardest decision I had to make with this upcycle, was deciding on what succulents to plant.
+The hardest decision I had to make with this upcycle was deciding what succulents to plant.
 A visit to my local garden centre didn’t help.
-The variety of gorgeous succulents was overwhelming I wanted them all!
+The variety of gorgeous succulents was overwhelming; I wanted them all!

 Upcycled Succulent Planters Made From Junk Shop Finds

-This is a very quick and easy craft.
-Not including drying time the planters only take about 10 minutes to make.
+This is a speedy and easy craft.
+Not including drying time, the planters only take about 10 minutes to make.
 It’s also very affordable.
 The junk shop items only cost a couple of pounds in total.
-You probably even have items at home that you can turn into planters.
+You probably even have things at home that you can turn into planters.

 What You Need To Make Repurposed Planters